nait-dmit/styleguides/js/execution-context.md

 window.localString; // yields undefined
 ```

 An anonymous function has been declared and immediately called from the global context.
-All functions in JavaScript execute in a local context, which prevents pollution of the global scope (`window` in the browser) by trapping all declarations within the function… unless you do not explicitly declare variables with the reserved word `var`.
+All functions in JavaScript execute in a local context, which prevents pollution of the global context (`window` in the browser) by trapping all declarations within the function… unless you do not explicitly declare variables with the reserved word `var`.

 This would hoist the variable into the global context like the following illustrates: